What is vulvodynia?

 Pain is the main symptom of vulvodynia.
 Depending on the person, the pain may:

-- Be felt only in one spot, such as near the opening of the vagina, and only when something touches that area.
+- Be felt only in one spot, such as near the opening of the vagina.
 This is called localized vulvodynia.
-Or you may feel the pain on or around most of the vulva, even when nothing touches those areas.
+Or you may feel the pain on or around most of the vulva.
 This is called generalized vulvodynia.

 - Be constant or come and go for months or even years.